coreinfrastructure/best-practices-badge/doc/implementation.md

 # Implementation

+If you just want to discuss changes to the criteria, the first step is proposing changes to the criteria text, whch is in the file doc/criteria.md.
+But to really implement a change in the criteria, you want to modify the implementing web application.

 We have implemented a simple web application called "BadgeApp" that quickly captures self-assertion data, evaluates criteria automatically when it can, and provides badge information.
+Our emphasis is on keeping the program relatively *simple*.

 The web application is itself OSS, and we intend for the web application to meet its own criteria.
-We are implementing it using Ruby on Rails
+We have implemented it with Ruby on Rails;
-(since Rails is good for very simple web applications like this one).
+Rails is good for very simple web applications like this one.
-We are currently using Rails version 4.2, and storing the data in Postgres.
+We are currently using Rails version 4.2, and the production system stores the data in Postgres.
 We deploy a test implementation to Heroku so that people can try it out for limited testing.
 The production version may also be deployed to Heroku.

-Our emphasis will be on keeping the program *simple*.

 ## Setting up a development environment

 First, install a Ruby on Rails development environment;
 there are many docs on how to do this.

 We currently fix the version of Ruby at exactly 2.2.2.
 That creates stability, but probably isn't the version you are using.